5 Day London Itinerary | Spend an Epic 5 Days In London

 The British Museum is one of the most historical museums in the world.
 They amassed the historical collections in the museum during the reign of Great Britain.

-As a first-time visitor to London, you can get bogged down with all the touristy sites and attractions in London, so I recommend taking time out and visiting spots that are not as popular or in your Lonely Planet’s guide book.
+As a first-time visitor to London, you can get bogged down with all the touristy sites and attractions in London, so I recommend taking time out and visiting spots that are not as popular or in your Lonely Planet’s guidebook.

 READ MORE | 17 COOL THINGS TO DO IN SHOREDITCH LONDON BY A LOCAL